 Theresa Sorel has been Treasurer of the Eastern Chapter of the Archives Association of Ontario since 2006.
 A native of Nova Scotia, Theresa holds an Honours B.A. in History from St. Francis Xavier University and an M. A. in History (Scottish Studies) from University of Guelph, as well as a certificate in Museum Management and Curatorship from Sir Sandford Fleming College.
 She has worked at several archives, art galleries and museums in Peterborough, Toronto and Ottawa and is currently the Special Media and Exhibitions Archivist at the City of Ottawa Archives.

-Jacinda Bain is an Assistant Archivist for the City of Ottawa Archives.
-A full bio is to follow.
+Claire Sutton is an Archivist at the City of Ottawa Archives.